iamkanishka/Jasmine-Karma_testing/Readme.md

 So We will be Looking These Unit-Testing with Jasmine and Karma   features and Learn as we go on.
 1. Why Jasmien fo Unit testing.
 Introduction to Jasmine Fraework for Javascript Application.
 2. Create Simple Calculator Program and Perform add, subtract, multiply, adn divide methods- jasmine.
+3. Build the Calculator Program UI and Capture the input Value from the TextBox - Jasmine Testing.